Living in Phuket

 Mattayom 1 to 6: This is the 6 years of secondary education for children from the ages 12 to 17.
 The first 3 years are mandatory so all Thai children should receive a minimum of 9 years schooling.

-The Thai School Year has two terms: May to September and October to March.
+The Thai school year has two terms: May to September and October to March.

 Education costs in Phuket: